revaturelabs/interviewquestions/Java/Java 8/stream api.md

  <details><summary><b> Show Answer</b></summary>

- java.util.stream includes all the classes and interfaces used for functional-type operations.
+ We should import java.util.stream, which includes all the classes and interfaces used for functional-type operations.

  </details>